bryant1410/HIDE/suggestions.md

 * Open page in iframe, parse stack, add error to Results tab
 * Log errors
 * Capture page button
+* Check if new version of HIDE is available

 ###Important
 * Custom hxml, build and run commands for each target